Il disco volante

 Il disco volante is a 1964 Italian comic science fiction film with mockumentary elements directed by Tinto Brass and starring Alberto Sordi.
 The film features the renowned comedian in four distinct roles as a dim-witted Carabinieri brigadiere, a cheesepairing accountant, a decadent count, and an alcoholic priest.
 Involving characters from different social strata, Il disco volante is effectively a satire of the Italian society, particularly the people of Brass's adopted home region Veneto.

 Plot

 The sergeant of the Carabinieri of a Venetian village is charged with carrying out investigations on the arrival of a UFO of extraterrestrial origin.
 During the investigation he finds himself questioning a group of people who claim to have actually seen the Martians.
-In truth, only Vittoria, a poor widowed peasant with numerous children, manages to get hold of a Martian, which she sells to her effeminate master.
-His mother, however, suppresses the Martian, accuses the peasant woman of fraud and sends her son to an asylum.
-Here, sooner or later, other characters involved in the story will also arrive, most recently the sergeant himself, because they are all considered visionaries.
-The sensational event is therefore soon buried in general indifference.
+In reality, only Vittoria, a poor widowed peasant with many children, manages to capture a Martian, which she sells to her effeminate master.
+However, his mother suppresses the Martian, accuses the peasant woman of fraud, and has her son sent to an asylum.
+Eventually, other characters involved in the story arrive, including the sergeant, as they are all deemed visionaries.
+Consequently, the sensational event is quickly buried in general indifference.